Hydraulic pressure intensifiers provide standard intensification ratios of up to 16 and yield maximum outlet pressures of 58,000 psi / 4,000 bar.

 For evacuating the high pressure side the internal POV is used.
 This valve is opened by directing the supplied pressure to the T-port and connecting the P-port to tank.
 This allows the oil from the high pressure side to flow directly back to tank.

-Click Here to read how reciprocating style hydraulic pressure intensifiers are used in high flow applications In some applications it is necessary to shut off the pump either to preserve energy to prevent heat build up or because the application is moved (e.g. pallets for machine tools).
+In some applications it is necessary to shut off the pump either to preserve energy to prevent heat build up or because the application is moved (e.g. pallets for machine tools).
 In these situations, it is advisable to insert a leak proof pilot operated check valve after the intensifier, as the integrated check valves in the intensifiers are not designed to be leak proof in these situations.
-See figure 5 below.
+See figure 5 to the right.